New Words Bookstore: Recognition, awards and legacy

+After closure of the bookstore

 The Center for New Words

 As the bookstore closed its doors, it shifted the cultural and political programming that had been the hallmark of the bookstore to a new free-standing, non-profit entity, the Center for New Words (CNW), under the directorship of Gilda Bruckman, Joni Seager, and Laura Zimmerman; Jaclyn Friedman, the programming director in the bookstore, continued on as programming director for CNW.

 With office and event space located in the Cambridge YWCA in the heart of Central Square, CNW's mission was to encourage diverse women's engagement with the entire "word cycle", from literacy to literary writing to opinion making in the media.
 Nearly all programs were offered free of charge.
 Many programs were offered in collaboration with other local and national feminist and social justice groups.

 Continuing New Words' tradition of readings with feminist authors, CNW featured Marjane Satrapi, Robin Morgan, Suzan-Lori Parks, Dorothy Allison and dozens of others; in partnership with WGBH, many readings were now web streamed to listeners and viewers across the globe.
 CNW's new local programs and projects included a monthly spoken-word open mic; a cable television show with local feminist writers; a discussion series, Feminism and Dessert (picked up by the Cambridge Women's Commission), feminist writing workshops with instructors such as Patricia Powell and Michelle Tea; book groups on the subject of feminism and undoing racism; and a weekly writing group with women at On The Rise, a safe haven day program for homeless women in Cambridge.
 This writing group, begun in 2003, has continued to meet under the direction of Gilda Bruckman.

 CNW also initiated "Taking Our Place in the Public Conversation", a project that aimed to redress the post-9/11 erasure of feminist views and opinions from the media and public discourse.
 It included readings and discussions with Anne Garrels, Laura Flanders, Mary Frances Berry, Molly Ivins, and other prominent public affairs authors, activists, and commentators; and a series of forums on issues ignored by the mainstream media, such as women in Afghanistan, led with Saira Shah; and "frontline" war reporting in Sri Lanka and Afghanistan, with Anita Pratap.